Keep your brain sharp by finding your sleep 'sweet spot,' study says - KTVZ

 “Our study suggests that there is a middle range, or ‘sweet spot,’ for total sleep time where cognitive performance was stable over time,” said study coauthor Dr. Brendan Lucey in a statement.
 Lucey is an associate professor of neurology and section head of the Washington University Sleep Medicine Center in St. Louis.

-The study monitored the sleep of 100 older adults who were tested for cognitive decline and evidence of early Alzheimer’s disease and found that only those who slept six to eight hours retained brain function.
+The study monitored the sleep of 100 older adults who were tested for cognitive decline and evidence of early Alzheimer’s disease and found that only those who slept six to eight hours retained stable cognitive functioning.

 If a person slept fewer than five and a half hours, their cognitive performance suffered, even after controlling for factors like age, sex and Alzheimer’s pathology.
 That applied to people on the other end of the sleep spectrum as well.
 If they slept more than about seven and a half hours, cognition declined.

-Note: Correction: We got the story of “Goldilocks and the Three Bears” wrong.
-It was Goldilocks who found Baby Bear’s bed to be “just right.”